 - To develop a print and digital collection which will support both research and cultural activities.

-The print and the digital collections have been selected in line with the following topics: Culture and Art, Literature, Language, and Social Sciences.
+The collections have been selected in line with the following topics: Culture and Art, Literature, Language, and Social Sciences.

-The databases CNKI - 中国知网 (China National Knowledge Infrastructure) and Database of China Trial Cases are also available.
+Users can also access CNKI - 中国知网 (China National Knowledge Infrastructure) and Database of China Trial Cases databases.

 The collection is located in the Periodicals Room of the Main Library.